|On Saturday, we had lunch at Morgan’s Seafood Restaurant in Cayman Island with new friends Susan and Blair.|

-Our intent had been to focus on Part 2 of our visit to Cayman Island but somehow we were sidetracked (in the flurry of fun activities) that we’d be going through the canal today.
+We had intended to focus on Part 2 of our visit to the Cayman Islands, but somehow, we were sidetracked (in the flurry of fun activities) that we’d be going through the canal today.

-We figured it all out and were able to connect at the correct landing to enjoy several hours together taking photos, having lunch and sharing stories of mutual world travels.
+We figured it all out and could connect at the correct landing to enjoy several hours together taking photos, having lunch, and sharing stories of mutual world travels.
 Without a doubt, we’ll stay in touch with Susan and Blair, hoping our paths will cross again sometime in the future.

 We’ll be back with more information, perhaps yet today and in the worse case, tomorrow.